Most Medicare Part D prescription drug plans have four different parts

 your drug purchases) and the third part of your plan, the Coverage Gap (where you receive a 75% Donut Hole discount

 on all formulary drugs).

-Question: But I thought the Donut Hole closed?
+Question: But I thought the Donut Hole closed and no longer exists?

 Although we say that the Donut Hole "closed"